github/codeql/docs/language/learn-ql/python/statements-expressions.rst

    else:
        do_something

-To find statements like this we can run the following query:
+To find statements like this that could be simplified we can write a query.

-**Find 'if' statements with empty branches**

 .. code-block:: ql